chartjs/Chart.js/docs/getting-started/v3-migration.md

 * Distributed files are now in lower case.
 For example: `dist/chart.js`.
 * Chart.js is no longer providing the `Chart.bundle.js` and `Chart.bundle.min.js`.
 Please see the [installation](installation.md) and [integration](integration.md) docs for details on the recommended way to setup Chart.js if you were using these builds.
 * `moment` is no longer specified as an npm dependency.
 If you are using the `time` or `timeseries` scales, you must include one of [the available adapters](https://github.com/chartjs/awesome#adapters) and corresponding date library.
 You no longer need to exclude moment from your build.
-* The `Chart` constructor will throw an error if the canvas/context provided is already in use
+* The `Chart` constructor will throw an error if the canvas/context provided is already in use.
 * Chart.js 3 is tree-shakeable.
 So if you are using it as an `npm` module in a project and want to make use of this feature, you need to import and register the controllers, elements, scales and plugins you want to use, for a list of all the available items to import see [integration](integration.md#bundlers-webpack-rollup-etc).
 You will not have to call `register` if importing Chart.js via a `script` tag or from the [`auto`](integration.md#bundlers-webpack-rollup-etc) register path as an `npm` module, in this case you will not get the tree shaking benefits.
 Here is an example of registering components:

 ```javascript